-One of the smaller suppliers had a similar story to tell with only about 5% of its HH customers on multi-rate tariffs and said that the types of customers that prefer a time-of-day tariff were typically customers with energy spends in excess of £500k per annum who can justify either external contract management through a third party intermediary or have their own dedicated energy buyer.
+One of the smaller suppliers had a similar story to tell, with only about 5% of its HH customers on multi-rate tariffs, and said that the types of customers that prefer a time-of-day tariff were typically customers with energy spends in excess of £500k per annum who could justify either external contract management through a third party intermediary or have their own dedicated energy buyer.
 Companies that choose a flat tariff tend to be those that purchase via third party intermediaries who evaluate tender responses between suppliers.
-They generally require day/night rate tariffs, where DUoS and TNUoS charges are included at an estimated cost within the Electricity Prices, which helps in evaluating the tender responses between suppliers, and provides cost reflective pricing.
+They generally require day/night rate tariffs, where DUOS and TNUOS charges are included at an estimated cost within the electricity prices, which helps in evaluating the tender responses between suppliers, and provides cost reflective pricing.
 However, it doesn't provide any signal through to end consumers to change their consumption pattern beyond general energy efficiency reduction.

-A general view from Suppliers when asked whether the CDCM price bands should be visible in all HH tariffs is that this should not be a mandatory requirement saying that it is not reasonable to force more complexity on customers and that customers may want the costs fixed by suppliers to reduce volatility in their energy bill because they can't risk any volatility in their energy budget.
+A general view from suppliers when asked whether the CDCM price bands should be visible in all HH tariffs is that this should not be a mandatory requirement, saying that it is not reasonable to force more complexity on customers and that customers may want the costs fixed by suppliers to reduce volatility in their energy bill because they can't risk any volatility in their energy budget.
 Also if customers do not plan to undertake any demand management measures, or if they have inflexible processes, there may be no benefit in them receiving pass through charging.

-The first customer we looked at was Northern Powergrid who, ironically, are currently on a flat tariff but this is because the company is on a 5 year fixed rate deal that commenced in March 2010; one month before the commencement of the CDCM.
+The first customer we looked at was Northern Powergrid which, ironically, is currently on a flat tariff but this is because the company is on a five year fixed rate deal that commenced in March 2010, one month before the commencement of the CDCM.
 This could therefore be another explanation for the inertia in the uptake of cost reflective tariffs.

-Another customer was a local authority with a portfolio of several hundred properties including council offices & depots, theatres, libraries, schools, leisure centres, libraries, bus depots, etc. This customer does see peak pricing in its electricity bills as shown below:
+Another customer was a local authority with a portfolio of several hundred properties including council offices and depots, theatres, libraries, schools, leisure centres, libraries, bus depots, etc. This customer does see peak pricing in its electricity bills as shown below:

-Charging bands % of day % kWh % £
+Charging Bands % of day % kWh % £

 RED Peak rate: 4pm - 7.30pm 15% 16% 37%

 AMBER Day rate: 8am - 4pm, 7.30pm - 10pm 44% 53% 43%

 GREEN Night rate: 10pm - 8am 42% 32% 20%

-Table 4.5: Consumption in the CDCM time bands for a Local Authority

-This customer is actively engaging in behavioural change programmes to identify efficiencies that will reduce overall energy consumption but has not yet initiated a programme to specifically target consumption in the red band period which, whilst it only accounts for 16% of consumption, actually accounts for 37% of its unit-related element of its bill.
-Such an activity is on its "To-do list", though.
+Table 12: Consumption in the CDCM time bands for a Local Authority not yet initiated a programme to specifically target consumption in the red band period which, whilst it only accounts for 16% of consumption, actually accounts for 37% of its unit-related element of its bill.
+Such an activity is on its 'to-do list', though.